 - Subdomains, addon domains, and domain name aliases

-In addition to our step-by-step written tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed step-by-step written tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 As you work through this tutorial, keep in mind that cPanel may look different than the screenshots below depending on the version, theme, and your webhosting environment.
 All features, however, should work as described below.

 Go to the Mail section and click on “Email Accounts” …